Major Town Projects

 The Mackenzie Recreation Centre (MRC) lies at the core of community life in Mackenzie.
 Built in stages dating back to the 1960s, the MRC is in dire need of some critical renovations to address growing operating costs and building code issues.
 As well, planning processes and community engagement revealed a critical gap in municipal service provision in the way of event hosting capacity and the need to build a community hall.
 Thus, a 25 year master plan was created for upgrades to the facility.

-However, since 2015, the District has been awarded $5 million from the UBCM Strategic Priorities Fund Grant, $250,000 from the Regional District of Fraser-Fort George (RDFFG), and $250,000 from the Northern Development Initiative Trust (NDIT) for a total of $5.5 million towards the project.
+However, since 2015, the District has been awarded $5 million from the UBCM Strategic Priorities Fund Grant, $1 million from the McLeod Lake Mackenzie Community Forest, $250,000 from the Regional District of Fraser-Fort George (RDFFG), and $250,000 from the Northern Development Initiative Trust (NDIT) for a total of $6.5 million towards the project.
 This has allowed the District to complete Phase 1 and 2 of the 25 year master plan ahead of schedule.

 An arena renewal investment, as well as some critical building retrofits, including energy efficiency, code, refrigeration, exterior building upgrades, and lighting upgrades to the arena and library, as well as new hockey change rooms.